oilnam/fabadig/README.md

     $ cd fabadig
     $ emacs rabbit.py

-than replace `r = Rabbit('facebook-oilnam’)` with (the path to) your own data directory and run the script with no args.
+and replace `r = Rabbit('facebook-oilnam’)` with (the path to) your own data directory and run the script with no args.
 It might take a little while depending on the size of your `message.htm` (still less then a minute on my Macbook Pro).

 Authors
 -------